- Adenoidectomy is surgery to remove the adenoids.

 - a light, blood-stained discharge

-- bright red bleeding from the nose or mouth
+- bright red bleeding from their nose or mouth

-- serious pain that isn’t relieved by pain-killers
+- pain that isn’t helped by pain-relief medicines